BLOG

 In the modern business world, understanding and leveraging a company's capabilities is key to achieving long-term success.
 A business capability model (BPM) helps organizations assess their current strengths and weaknesses, enabling them to align resources and processes with long-term strategic goals.
 It acts as a blueprint for understanding the key skills and resources that need to be developed or improved to achieve organizational success.
 The model provides a comprehensive view of an organization’s potential, ensuring that all functions and teams are aligned with the broader business objectives, which helps prioritize investments and optimize overall performance.

 While the business capability model outlines what an organization can do, business capability mapping takes this further by visually representing these capabilities.
-A capability map is essentially a tool that illustrates the relationships between different capabilities and how they contribute to the overall business strategy.
-Below, we will discuss briefly about what exactly is a business capability model and how a business capability roadmap is helpful for strategic planning.
+A capability map is essentially a tool that illustrates the relationships between different capabilities and how they contribute to the overall sustainable business strategy.

 What Is a Business Capability Model?